zhengkyl/qrframe/README.md

 ## Examples

 > [!CAUTION]
-> These QR codes are not reliably scannable!
+> These example QR codes may not be reliably scannable!
 Results may vary drastically based on device and scanner!
-Please only use for fun and entertainment!

-I'm working on more examples.
+THIS PROJECT IS A TOOL TO MAKE DESIGNS, THESE ARE ONLY EXAMPLES

 <table>
   <tbody>